Julie Bergan: 2019–2022: Hard Feelings

-2023–2024: Diamonds Tour and Euronites EP
+2023–2025: Diamonds Tour and Euronites EP

 On 17 March 2023, her first new single for almost two years, "Diamonds", was released on her own label.
 Bergan had started her own label Karate Records after splitting from Warner Music.
 She also announced the Diamonds Tour in late 2023 and early 2024.
 On 26 May 2023, Bergan released the album's second single "Waste a Tear".

 On 16 June 2023, she performed for the seventh time at the annual VG-Lista Topp 40 live show at City Hall Square in Oslo.
 There, she performed "Waste a Tear", which had been released three weeks earlier.
 The dance choreography was created by Mona Berntsen, who had previously worked with Justin Bieber and Alicia Keys, among others.
 On 29 September 2023, Bergan released the third single from the album, "Nobody Loves No One".
 On 13 October 2023, Bergan released the fourth single "Old Habits", which she first performed live during the Norwegian TV show Lindmo, hosted by Anne Lindmo.
 In winter 2023/24 she was on Diamonds Tour in norway.

 On 23 February 2024, Bergan released the fifth single "Kiss Me Better".
 On 22 March 2024, Danish singer Medina and Bergan released the second version of Medina's song "Danser for mig selv".
 Bergan released EP with versions of „Kiss Me Better” on 29 March, 2024.
 On 24 April 2024, Bergan released the sixth single "Eternity Tonight".

 On 23 January 2025, Julie Bergan announced release of her EP Euronites The main genre of EP is Eurodance, which was released on 21 February 2025.

+On 19th September 2025, Julie Bergan released her single „Make Myself Happy”.

+On 31st October 2025, Ruben and Julie Bergan released their single „Det går bra” which achieved 11th position at Norwegian Charts.

+In 2026 Julie Bergan is performing at Norwegian festivals.